chadsec1/decoyim/THREAT_MODEL.md

 #### Local privilege attacks

 In general, local privilege attacks are very hard to defend against.
-CoyIM tries to do a few things, but none of them will ever be completely effective.
-Perhaps the most important mitigation is that the configuration file will be encrypted, so that when CoyIM is not running, an attacker can't get access to the content of this file, even with local privilege.
-Of course, once CoyIM starts, the information is decrypted and put into memory.
+DecoyIM tries to do a few things, but none of them will ever be completely effective.
+Perhaps the most important mitigation is that the configuration file will be encrypted, so that when DecoyIM is not running, an attacker can't get access to the content of this file, even with local privilege.
+Of course, once DecoyIM starts, the information is decrypted and put into memory.

-The OTR library that CoyIM uses also prevents timing side channel attacks, and locks information to specific memory pages, which also prevents certain local attacks.
+The OTR library that DecoyIM uses also prevents timing side channel attacks, and locks information to specific memory pages, which also prevents certain local attacks.

 #### Other attacks

 One attack that is not covered above is the one about finding out information about a specific user.
-This attack is mitigated by CoyIM being implemented in such a way that it leaks a minimum of information through features of XMPP and resources.
+This attack is mitigated by DecoyIM being implemented in such a way that it leaks a minimum of information through features of XMPP and resources.

 The risk of vulnerabilities in the code base are mitigated by the choice of Golang as the programming language.
 This reduces the risk of many types of vulnerabilities, and specifically makes remote execution vulnerabilities much less likely.
-The CoyIM project also tries to reduce the complexity of the implementation by carefully choosing and rejecting features.
+The DecoyIM project also tries to reduce the complexity of the implementation by carefully choosing and rejecting features.
 In this way, the attack surface is kept as small as possible.
 The decision to avoid HTML, CSS and JavaScript for the implementation of the user interface is based on the same need to reduce complexity.
 Since embedded browser functionality usually has similar problems as the full browser, it can be a significant risk to use this functionality.
 We decided to mitigate this risk by not using these technologies.

 A common method to attack users is to convince them to click links.
-While this doesn't involve a direct attack on CoyIM, we still made the decision to minimize the amounts of links in the application, to avoid the risk that users would be fooled into clicking hostile links, which would open up attacks on other applications.
+While this doesn't involve a direct attack on DecoyIM, we still made the decision to minimize the amounts of links in the application, to avoid the risk that users would be fooled into clicking hostile links, which would open up attacks on other applications.